 Canandaigua is a somewhat small city located in the state of New York.
-With a population of 10,431 people and eight constituent neighborhoods, Canandaigua is the 179th largest community in New York.
-Canandaigua has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 10,156 people and eight constituent neighborhoods, Canandaigua is the 179th largest community in New York.
+Much of the housing stock in Canandaigua was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Canandaigua isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Canandaigua are a mix of both white- and blue-collar jobs.
-Overall, Canandaigua is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Canandaigua who work in office and administrative support (10.34%), food service (10.27%), and healthcare (9.81%).
+Canandaigua is a decidedly white-collar city, with fully 86.45% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Canandaigua is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Canandaigua who work in office and administrative support (13.70%), management occupations (11.91%), and food service (9.10%).

-The population of Canandaigua is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.02% of adults in Canandaigua have a bachelor's degree or even advanced degree.
+The education level of Canandaigua citizens is very high relative to the national average among all cities (21.84%): 39.68% of adults in Canandaigua have a bachelor's degree or even advanced degree.

-The per capita income in Canandaigua in 2010 was $30,452, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $121,808 for a family of four.
+The per capita income in Canandaigua in 2018 was $36,671, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $146,684 for a family of four.
 However, Canandaigua contains both very wealthy and poor people as well.

 The people who call Canandaigua home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Canandaigua residents report their race to be White, followed by Asian.
-Important ancestries of people in Canandaigua include Irish, English, Italian, and Polish.
+The greatest number of Canandaigua residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Canandaigua include German, Irish, English, Italian, and Dutch.